cd-wb/Leon_template/README.md

 ### Useful resources

-- [structur](https://www.youtube.com/playlist?list=PLDoPjvoNmBAzHSjcR-HnW9tnxyuye8KbF) - her you can see the structur of building the webpage.
+- [structur](https://www.youtube.com/playlist?list=PLDoPjvoNmBAzHSjcR-HnW9tnxyuye8KbF) - her you can see the structur of building this webpage.